Raizora/MidiPortal/README.md

 - **Lightweight Design**: Optimized for performance with minimal system resource usage.
 - **Robust Tooling**: Effortless management of third-party dependencies using the CPM package manager.
 - **Unit Testing**: Ready-to-go unit testing with GoogleTest.
-- **Enforced Code Quality**: Highest warning levels with “treat warnings as errors” for maximum safety.
+- **Enforced Code Quality**: Highest warning levels with "treat warnings as errors" for maximum safety.

 ## **Roadmap**
 - Visualize incoming and outgoing MIDI messages.